beerd7017/google-adwords-talend-component/README.md

 # Welcome to the Google Adwords Talend Component Repository

 **Warning!
-This component has not yet been fully tested or completed as of 2/11/2018.
-Alpha release is planned to be ready by 2/23/2018.**
+This component requires JRE 9 as a runtime which is not supported by Talend Data Services Platform.**

 ## Purpose
 This repository contains the source code for a Talend Component to make integration with Google Adwords easy.